0515-cryptoentu/AlphaPulse/README.md

 `dashboard/frontend`) and open `index.html` in your browser.
 The page renders charts of balance and per-token performance using data from the backend.

+## Failover and Monitoring

+`trade_monitor.py` first attempts to monitor wallets via WebSocket.
+If that connection fails it automatically falls back to polling the RPC endpoint.
+Both strategies run under a supervisor which restarts the monitor when an unhandled error occurs.
+The monitor writes its last heartbeat timestamp to `monitor_heartbeat.txt` which the dashboard exposes through the `/heartbeat` endpoint so the bot's liveness can be observed.

 ## License

 This project is licensed under the [MIT License](LICENSE).